Similarly to Nuxt,

 export async function onBeforeRender(pageContext) {

-// The route parameter of `/star-wars/:movieId` is available at `pageContext.routeParams`
+// The route parameter of `/star-wars/@movieId` is available at `pageContext.routeParams`

 const { movieId } = pageContext.routeParams